AayushParekh22/PitStop-Analytics/README.md

 # PitStop Analytics: Formula 1 Data Insights

 ## Introduction
-Welcome to the F1 Data Explorer, a comprehensive toolkit for Formula 1 enthusiasts and data analysts.
+Welcome to PitStop Analytics, a comprehensive toolkit for Formula 1 enthusiasts and data analysts.
 This project consists of a set of Python scripts designed to scrape, analyze, and present data from the world of Formula 1 racing.
 Dive into race results, driver statistics, and team performances across various seasons with ease.

 ## Features
 - **Data Scraping**: Automated scripts to fetch and store F1 race information from the official Formula 1 website.